IBM/MAX-Image-Segmenter-Web-App/README.md

 * First, clone this repo.
 * Then, `cd` into the new directory.
 * Install dependencies with the command `npm install`
-* Rename the environment file with `mv sample.env .env` (and populate any blank values if running with a MAX model deployed to K8s)
 * Start the app with `npm start`

 Open your browser and navigate to `http://localhost:3000` to run the app,